Docs

 - If the name is declared

-:state, it becomes a live binding. - Otherwise the text is left exactly as written — braces in prose never break a page or pull in the runtime.
+meta—{ meta.title }prints a field. - Otherwise the text is left exactly as written — braces in prose never break a page or pull in the runtime.

 Sections